LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

 .300 AAC Blackout

-The .300 AAC’s overall performance is similar to the Soviet designed 7.62x39mm cartridge used in the AK-47.
-Ammunition makers do not offer a wide selection in hunting loads for this caliber.
+The .300 AAC’s overall performance is similar to the Soviet-designed 7.62x39mm cartridge used in the AK-47.
+Ammunition makers do not offer a wide selection of hunting loads for this caliber.

-Here are the numbers for Winchester’s only 6.8 SPC high velocity load.
+Here are the numbers for Winchester’s only Blackout high-velocity load.

 - 150 grain: 1900 fps/1202 ft-lbs.